-- Qualified Medicare Beneficiary Plus (QMB+): AHCCCS (Medicaid) pays Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments). - Specified Low-Income Medicare Beneficiary Plus (SLMB+): AHCCCS (Medicaid) pay Part B premiums. - Full-Benefit Dual Eligible (FBDE): also known as non-QMB Dual): Individual who is entitled to Medicare and is determined eligible for AHCCCS (Medicaid) Acute or ALTCS benefits, but who does not meet income criteria for QMB or SLMB.
+• Qualified Medicare Beneficiary Plus (QMB+): AHCCCS (Medicaid) pays Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).

+(Medicaid) pays Part B premiums.

+Full-Benefit Dual Eligible (FBDE): also known as non-QMB Dual): Individual who is entitled to Medicare and is determined eligible for AHCCCS (Medicaid) Acute or ALTCS benefits, but who does not meet income criteria for QMB or SLMB.
 AHCCCS (Medicaid) does not provide payment of costs for Medicare premiums.
 AHCCCS payment of Medicare coinsurance and Medicare deductible for Medicare covered services is limited.